oracle-livelabs/spatial-graph/spatial-ai/ev/import-notebooks/import-notebooks.md

 ## Introduction

-In this lab you create an OML Project and import a set of pre-built notebooks used for the remainder of this workshop.
+In this lab you log into the OML UI and import a set of pre-built notebooks used for the remainder of this workshop.

 Estimated Lab Time: 5 minutes

 ### Objectives

+* Log into OML UI
-* Create OML Project
+* Get familiar with OML Notebooks
 * Load pre-built notebooks

 ### Prerequisites

 * Access to the OML UI

-## Task 1: Create OML Project
+## Task 1: Log into OML UI

-1. In the OML page, use the pull-down menu and select New Project
+1. ... link to OML UI in reservation launchpad...

    ...pic...

- 2. Enter a project name, for example 'OCW24 OML4Py Spatial AI'
+ 2. ... log in with user/pwd in reservation launchpad...

+  ...pic...

+ 3. ...
+OML UI has links to pages incl Notebooks  ... click Notebooks...

   ...pic...

 ## Task 2: Download pre-built notebooks